theothersarah/sgopher/README.md

 The following environmental variables are provided, mimicking some aspects of the CGI standard:

 SCRIPT_NAME - the selector that was provided and resulted in the execution of this file.
+It will be processed to include a / at the start, a / at the end if the selector referred to a directory, and with all redundant slashes removed.
 QUERY_STRING - if the selector string included a query separated from the selector string by a tab, as per Gopher's menu type 7, it will be present in this variable.
-SERVER_NAME - hostname of the server as provided via a command line option.
+SERVER_NAME - hostname of the server as provided via the command line option.
 SERVER_PORT - port of the server.
 REMOTE_ADDR - client's address.